 Historically, the LSAT has been the required standardized exam for law school admissions, without any alternative.
 Unlike undergraduate admissions, where most schools accept at least the SAT and ACT exams, and various graduate schools, such as most MBA programs that will accept the GRE or GMAT for admission purposes, law schools have stuck solely to the LSAT.
 This has created challenges over the years.
 Since the LSAT requires very different prep compared to exams like the GRE, this barrier to access has resulted in a smaller application pool to many law schools, including a reduction in the diversity of the applicant pool, in terms of the applicants’ work experience, demographic background, education, and more.

 Fortunately, aspiring lawyers can now take the GRE for law school admissions.
-Accepting the GRE first began with Arizona State University in 2016, who announced that the LSAT or GRE would be considered as part of a student’s application.
+Accepting the GRE first began with University of Arizona in 2016, who announced that the LSAT or GRE would be considered as part of a student’s application.
 The following year, Harvard Law School made the same decision, and as of today, there are 84 American Bar Association (ABA) accredited law schools that will accept GRE scores instead of LSAT only.

 Rejoice!
 Your undergraduate curriculum and work experience may have already helped you prepare for the GRE, which focuses on three sections – analytical writing, verbal reasoning, and quantitative reasoning.
 These three areas sound a lot like core requirements for most undergraduate programs.